High-Protein Breakfast Ideas for Beginners: Easy and Healthy Morning Meals

 Beginner Tip

-Add sliced banana for extra flavor.
+Add sliced banana for extra flavor and natural sweetness.

 6. Paneer Breakfast Wrap